 The following request is commonly used to return all storm cells that have a tornadic signature, which also depends on the OR query operation:

-!NULL option built into the Aeris API.
-Each endpoints query properties will support this option.
+!NULL option.
+Each endpoint query properties will support this option.
 The example below demonstrates how to ensure the reporting station contains a value for humidity: